Our mission is to enhance awareness of healthy lifestyles and support individuals in communities in protecting themselves from Communicable diseases.

 Build an infrastructure of education and prevention programs within Northern Utah's diverse communities.
 Maintain strategic intervention plans to reach High-risk populations at risk of acquiring Sexually transmitted diseases.

 OGDEN — Sarah McClellan’s work started small, but two decades later she’s still finding more and bigger ways to help meet the needs of the underprivileged in the community.

-“I never envisioned that I’d be doing this 20 years,” McClellan said.
+“I never envisioned that I’d be doing this for 25 years,” McClellan said.

 McClellan heads the Northern Utah Coalition HIV/AIDS Project, which started in 1996 after a friend told her about a gap of services in the Ogden area.
 “Nobody was doing anything, specifically for people of color and especially African-Americans in the Ogden area,” she said.
 “African-Americans have been disproportionately affected by HIV and AIDS.”

 McClellan’s group at first offered simple services for clients such as referring them to caseworkers, providing them transportation to clinics that were mostly located in Salt Lake City and offering free HIV/AIDS testing and education.

 McClellan said a large group she helps are felons recently released from jail, trying to find a job and place to live.
 “If you’re a felon, you can’t hardly find a place to live,” she said.
 “When they come out of the halfway house, they have to find a place to work.”
 She keeps a list of places that are willing to hire and rent to felons so they can more easily reintegrate into the community.
 Maybe it’s a letter to the courts and they’re a little embarrassed divulging that to just anybody,” she said.
 “I find myself writing a letter to the court, because I don’t know where to send them.”